matryer/xbar/README.md

   * If you're writing scripts, ensure it has a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) at the top.
   * You can add to `PATH` by including something like `export PATH='/usr/local/bin:/usr/bin:$PATH'` in your plugin script.
-  * You can use emoji in the output (find an example in the Music/vox Plugin).
+  * You can use emoji in the output.
+(Find an example in the Music/vox Plugin.)
   * If your bash script generates text in another language, set the `LANG` variable with: `export LANG="es_ES.UTF-8"` (for Spanish) to show the text in correct format.
   * If you want to call the plugin script for action, you can use `bash=$0`
-  * If your plugin should support Retina displays, export your icon at 36x36 with a resolution of 144 DPI (see [this issue](https://github.com/matryer/bitbar/issues/314) for a more thorough explanation).
+  * If your plugin should support Retina displays, export your icon at 36×36 with a resolution of 144 DPI (see [this issue](https://github.com/matryer/bitbar/issues/314) for a more thorough explanation).

 ### Examples